yashdiniz/binaurealis/README.md

+# Binaurealis

-# Todo.txt
+## Todo.txt

 2020-05-27 Draft a basic README
-2020-05-27 Possibly shift this whole project to React for learning React?
+2020-05-27 Possibly build this whole project in React for learning React?

 ## Current design idea